Evaluating epidemic forecasts in an interval format: Qualitative comparison for different scores

-We argue that poor agreement between forecasts and observations is more likely to occur for COVID-19 deaths than e.g.\ for seasonal ILI intensity, which due to larger amounts of historical data is more predictable.
+We argue that poor agreement between forecasts and observations is more likely to occur for COVID-19 deaths than e.g.\ for seasonal ILI (influenza-like illness) intensity, which due to larger amounts of historical data is more predictable.
 Sensitivity to distance then leads to more robust scoring with respect to decision making, without the need to truncate at an arbitrary value (as required for the log score).
+While these are pragmatic statistical considerations, it could be argued that the choice of scoring rule should depend on the cost of different types of errors.
+If the cost of single misguided forecasts is very high, a conservative evaluation approach using the logarithmic score may be more appropriate.
+This question is obviously linked to the preferences and priorities of forecasts recipients, in our case public health officials and the general public.
+Studying these preferences in more detail is an interesting avenue for further research.